-If the inverters are not certified or the interconnection system does not meet the requirements of IEEE 1547, three-phase or three single-phase over/under frequency (81O/U) relaying and under/overvoltage (27/59) relaying are required.
-The 27, 59 and 81O/U relays shall be connected to VTs located at the PCC, unless otherwise approved by Consumers Energy.
+Three-phase or three single-phase over/under frequency (810/U) relaying and under/overvoltage (27/59) relaying are required.
+The 27, 59 and 810/U relays shall be connected to VTs located at the PCC, unless otherwise approved by Consumers Energy.
 VTs connected to the Project side of transformers without zero sequence continuity (e.g., ungrounded wye or delta winding connections) on a grounded distribution system is not allowed.